 If your dream is identifying and observing birds in their natural habitat, the warmer climes are home to thousands of species.
 Grand tours for the RV crowd occur every year, moving to favorite nesting grounds as appropriate.

 Photography is another favorite among RV travelers; scrapbook projects and contests abound online for your best shots.
 Learn as you go with popular instructors along your travel path.

 Endless Retirement Lifestyle Choices

-The manufacture and sales of recreational vehicles are skyrocketing.
-New RV designs are popping up to accommodate the buyers that plan to retire to their home on wheels.
+Manufacturing and sales of recreational vehicles are skyrocketing.
+New RV designs are popping up to accommodate the buyers who plan to retire to their home on wheels.
 The term “full-time” in the RV world means committing to years traveling without a care in the world.
-No snow to shovel, no grass to mow, no house to maintain... aah, that is living the dream.
+No snow to shovel, no grass to mow, no house to maintain.
+That is living the dream!

-This article comes to us courtesy of Margo Armstrong who spent most of her professional life writing documentation for high-tech corporations.
-Now semi-retired, she continues to travel the USA in her motorhome (19 years full-time, the last 5 years solo) exploring, writing ebooks, and sometimes work camping for a season to get the true flavor of a locale.
+This article comes to us courtesy of Margo Armstrong, who spent most of her professional life writing documentation for high-tech corporations.
+Now semi-retired, she continues to travel the U.S. in her motorhome (19 years full-time, the last 5 years solo) exploring, writing ebooks, and sometimes work-camping for a season to get the true flavor of a locale.
 Margo’s blog, MovingOnWithMargo.com, follows all things related to the RV lifestyle.
-Her website, RVLifestyleExperts.com, contains hundred of topics important to those interested in living the dream.
+Her website, RVLifestyleExperts.com, contains hundreds of topics important to those interested in living the dream.